Joe Metheny: Murders and confessions

 Metheny then asked a friend to help him bury the body of Spicer which he had been hiding at the factory site since killing her a month earlier.
-The friend reported it to the police on December 15, 1996, and Metheny was arrested and charged with his murder the same day.
+The friend reported it to the police on December 15, 1996, and Metheny was arrested and charged with her murder the same day.
 The owner of the business was arrested with Metheny as they left a Christmas party and was charged as an accessory after the fact for allegedly disposing of evidence.
 Metheny began confessing to other murders, as well as that of Spicer.
 He led police to the shallow grave where he had reburied Magaziner's decapitated remains.
 Much of the skull was missing, but the police were able to identify Magaziner from dental records.

 Police said that he had chosen young white sex workers who were addicted to heroin and cocaine.
 The killings also involved brutal sexual assaults.
-He was indicted for killing Toni Lynn Ingrassia, of age 28, but those charges were later dropped for lack of evidence.
+He was indicted for killing Toni Lynn Ingrassia, age 28, but those charges were later dropped for lack of evidence.
 He claimed to have also killed three other prostitutes along Washington Boulevard in Baltimore, although there was no evidence of most of those crimes other than his confession.

 He said that he had thrown bodies in the Patapsco River and they had never been found.
-The Baltimore Sun newspaper reported in 1997 that it was not clear how truthful his claims were about how many people he had killed, although he said that he had killed up to 10 people.
+The Baltimore Sun reported in 1997 that it was not clear how truthful his claims were about how many people he had killed, although he said that he had killed up to 10 people.
 His attorney said that he was remorseful and that drugs and alcohol had changed his personality and made him violent.

 Sentencing

 He was tried in 1997 in the Kemper case and given a sentence of 50 years for kidnapping and attempted sexual assault.
 He was acquitted of attempting to murder her.
 He was sentenced to death in 1998 for the murder of Spicer.
 At his sentencing hearing, he said that he committed murders because he "enjoyed it", he "got a rush out of it, got a high out of it" and "had no real excuse why other than I like to do it".

 In August 1998, he pleaded guilty to murdering and robbing Magaziner, and prosecutors sought the death penalty in that case, as well.
 He received a sentence of life in prison in that case.
-His death sentence was overturned in 2000, and the sentence for the murder of Spicer was reduced to life without parole.
+His death sentence was overturned in 2001, and the sentence for the murder of Spicer was reduced to life without parole.
 The rationale for the death penalty was that the murder had been committed in committing a robbery, but the evidence indicated that robbery was not his motivation.

 Death

-Metheny was found dead in his prison cell at the Western Correctional Institution in Cumberland, Maryland, on August 5, 2017.
+Metheny was found dead in his prison cell at the Western Correctional Institution in Cumberland, Maryland, on August 5, 2017, at the age of 62.